-When a pipe becomes stuck in the wellbore for any reason, one of the first steps is to perform a calculation to determine at what depth or point the pipe stuck has occurred.
+When a pipe becomes stuck in the wellbore for any reason, one of the first steps is to calculate to determine at what depth or point the pipe stuck has occurred.
 This process is called stuck pipe free point calculation.
-When retrieving production tubing from a well, it is often common to find that the tubing is stuck, with the sealed unit seized, or locked, up in the production packer bore due to scale or an abundance of solids that have settled around the outside of the seal unit in the tubing- casing annulus.
+When retrieving production tubing from a well, it is often expected to find that the tubing is stuck, with the sealed unit seized, or locked, up in the production packer bore due to scale or an abundance of solids that have settled around the outside of the sealed unit in the tubing- casing annulus.

 Drill Pipe or Tubing Stretch

-When a tension is applied to a drill string, it results in elongation of the drill string.
-Stretch in a drill pipe can be measured and a calculation made to estimate the depth to the top of the stuck pipe.
-All pipe is elastic and all formulae and charts are based on the modulus of elasticity of steel, which is approximately 30,000,000 lb/sq. in.
-If the length of stretch in the pipe with a given pull (check Margin Of Overpull Drilling Calculations) is measured, the amount of free pipe can be calculated or determined from a chart available in data books.
+When tension is applied to a drill string, it elongates the drill string.
+Stretch in a drill pipe can be measured, and a calculation made to estimate the depth to the top of the stuck pipe.
+All pipe is elastic and all formulae and charts are based on the modulus of elasticity of steel, which is approximately 30,000,000 lb/sq.in.
+If the length of stretch in the pipe with a given pull (check Margin Of Overpull Drilling Calculations) is measured, the free pipe can be calculated or determined from a chart available in data books.

-Procedures to Determining Free Point in Stuck Pipe
+Procedures for Determining Free Point in Stuck Pipe

-Since all wellbores are crooked to some extent, there is friction between the pipe and the wellbore (Check Torque and drag in drilling).
+Since all wellbores are crooked, friction exists between the pipe and the wellbore (Check Torque and drag in drilling).
 Steps should be taken to reduce this friction to a minimum.
 The pipe should be worked for a period of time by pulling approximately 10%-15% more than the weight of the string and then slacking off an equal amount.
-There are certain techniques that reduce errors in estimating stuck points from stretch data.
+Some techniques reduce errors in estimating stuck points from stretch data.
 It is also necessary to assume certain arbitrary conditions.
-Stretch charts and formulas do not take into consideration drill collars or heavy weight drill pipe.
+Stretch charts and formulas do not consider drill collars or heavy-weight drill pipe.

-- First, pull tension on the pipe at least equal to the normal Top Drive hook load (air weight) of the pipe prior to getting stuck.
+- First, pull tension on the pipe at least equal to the average Top Drive hook load (air weight) of the pipe before getting stuck.
 This should then be marked on the pipe as point “a”.

-- Next, pull additional tension which has been predetermined within the range of safe tensional limits on the pipe.
+- Next, pull additional tension predetermined within the range of safe tensional limits on the pipe.

 - Now slack off this weight back down to the hook load weight.
 Mark this point “b”.
 It will be lower than point “a”.
 This difference is accounted for by friction of the pipe in the wellbore.